axs6791/datasciencecoursera/getting-cleanning-data/project/README.md

 7. Load the activity labels dataframes, and transforms the activity column from integer represenatation to string representation.
 8. Write whole dataframe to tidyData.txt

+## Output
+Running run_analysis.R creates the tidyData.txt data file with the summarized data.